healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 *   Usability (25%) - **6.2**/undefined

-The 16-inch Presto Electric Skillet 06852 could have made the list if not for our top two contenders.
-Priced **$63** (at the time of writing), it didn’t have fancy design features but that didn’t affect its ease of use.
+The 16-inch Presto Electric Skillet 06852 could have made the list if not for our top two contenders taking up the spots for large skillets.
+Priced **$63** (at the time of writing), it doesn’t have fancy design features but that didn’t affect its user-friendliness.

-It had equally good maximum temperature retention as our runner up—the Presto Foldaway 06857 of the same brand—and better **temperature stability** but less even heat distribution.
+It had equally good maximum temperature retention as our runner up—the Presto Foldaway 06857.
+Overall, the **temperature stability** was better while the heat distribution was only marginally less even.
 This translated to a **faster steak searing** time but slightly less even coloration on the pancakes.

-The PFOA-free Teflon non-stick surface, although not a ceramic coating, effectively reduced the amount of oil required for cooking as well as the effort in cleaning afterward.
-The main issue for us was that its pan, although high quality, lacked the anti-slip pads to keep it in place while cooking, causing unnecessary inconveniences.
+While we would have preferred a ceramic coating, the PFOA-free Teflon non-stick surface reduced the need for oil or grease and was super-easy to clean.
+However, the main usability issue for this pan was the lack of anti-slip pads—something quite unusual.
+We found the pan moved around too much when cooking.

 **Things We Like**